eclipse-archived/ceylon-lang.org/documentation/1.3/ide/eclipse/test-plugin.md

 <img src="/images/screenshots/ceylon-test-plugin/select-test.png" width="70%"/>

-As you would expect, a quick way to run ceylon tests is to right click in the _Ceylon Explorer_ or in open editor and select _Run-As → Ceylon Test_.
+As you would expect, a quick way to run Ceylon tests is to right click in the _Ceylon Explorer_ or in open editor and select _Run-As → Ceylon Test_.

 ## Viewing test results